kn2tod/pistar-boot-from-usb/README.txt

 Boot up the copy and run the commands from step 3.

-Then clone this revised version to a USB and boot it (steps 5 + 6).
+Then clone this revised version to a uSD and boot it (steps 5 + 6).
 You should be up and running instantly.

 or